InfernoDragon0/Project1003/README.md

 - [ ] Up to 10 Runes can be stored, but you can only have 2 equipped
 - [ ] RUN! is free to play: Mini game rewards gold
 - [ ] TamaGOLD uses gold each round and rewards Runes/Gold/Jackpot Gold/Nothing
-- [ ] Goldsweeper is free to play, gold lost per bomb and gold gain per spot digged
+- [X] TamaBOOM is free to play, Health loss per bomb and gold gain per spot digged

 ## Side Games
 - [ ] RUN!: just run and jump, dodge obstacles, don't fall in holes, collect coins.
 Every 10m run will give 2G, 1 coin will give 1G +1 per fortune